shahariaazam/personal-blog/_posts/2013-08-17-using-nth-child-css-selectors.md

 ---
-title: Using nth-child CSS selctors
+title: Using nth-child CSS selectors
 layout: single_post
 ogDescription: Learn how to use nth-child CSS selectors for designing your HTML document and make your site more interactive and user-friendly.
 No javascript required.
 CSS can do this job.
 Read it and learn how to use it.
 categories: [CSS, Web Development]